potatoqualitee/SPReplicator/README.md

 This module can be used for replicating data in a number of ways.

-* Between air gapped (offline) servers that do not have direct access to eachother
+* Between air gapped (offline) servers that do not have direct access to each other
 * Directly from SharePoint site collection to SharePoint site collection
 * From SQL Server to SharePoint
 * From CSV to SharePoint

 ## Usage examples

-SPReplicator has a number of commands that help you manage SharPoint lists.
+SPReplicator has a number of commands that help you manage SharePoint lists.
 You can view, delete, and add records easily and there's even a command that makes it easy to see internal column names and datatypes.

 #### Export from SharePoint List